Tephaany/neuron_facebook/README.md

 | action   | the action USED                            | String | POST                                                                      |
 | posts    | The list of posts on the wall              | List   | ["hi there", "this is my wall", "Check out this new intelora neuron !"]   |
 | user_name| The user name where to read message        | String | BillGates                                                                 |
+## Limitation

+-The Facebook Neuron has multiple available actions : POST, READ.
+Each of them requires specific options, return values and synapses example -In order to be able to post on Facebook, you need to get a Facebook User access token.

 ##### Synapses example